PlaceBI-sdk/sdk/android/README.md

         android:name="com.woorlds.notificationintent"
         android:value="com.example.someintent" />
 ```

+all notifications will be redirected to that activity's intent filter.

 ## Updates

 A possible use case is to receive information about a places as the user engage them, and receive raw information offered about that place.
 You may be notified using an intent which you must define per application using a simple manifest key: